gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 In the Miura fold, each parallelogram unit is a **rigid panel.**
 The folding motion is distributed entirely in the creases.
-This means the fold can be made from rigid materials — metal, carbon fiber — not just paper.
+This means the fold can be made from rigid materials, metal, carbon fiber, not just paper.

 Origami geometry becoming aerospace engineering.